 To view the analysis results after a Fortify ScanCentral SAST scan, configure the Eclipse Complete Plugin to upload the analysis results to a Fortify Software Security Center server.
-You can then connect to Fortify Software Security Center to view the analysis results in Eclipse (see "Using the Eclipse Remediation Plugin" on page 125).
+You can then view the analysis results in Fortify Software Security Center or you can use the Fortify Remediation Plugin for Eclipse to view them in Eclipse.

 Alternatively, use the provided job token in the Fortify ScanCentral SAST command-line interface to retrieve the analysis results (FPR) file (see the Micro Focus Fortify ScanCentral SAST Installation, Configuration, and Usage Guide).
-You can then use the Eclipse Complete Plugin to open the analysis results in Eclipse (see "Opening an Audit Project" on page 104).
+You can then use the Eclipse Complete Plugin to open the analysis results in Eclipse (see "Opening an Audit Project" on page 106).